MasonMcCoy/README-generator/README.md

   ## Installation

-  Make sure to have Inquirer installed!
+  Make sure you have Inquirer installed!

   ## Usage

-  Use it to make READMEs!
+  Use it however you'd like!

   ## License